Signs of a Cavity That You Shouldn’t Ignore

 When cavities form, they will display as small white spots on the surface of the teeth.
 As erosion increases, the cavity will burrow into the tooth and create a hole or pit that you may see in the mirror.
 This is the clearest symptom of a cavity requiring dental assistance.

 If you drink coffee every day or use tobacco, you may notice darkened spots or stains on your teeth.
-However, if you discover a discoloration with varying hue from the rest of your teeth, this is a sign of tooth decay.
+However, if you discover a discoloration with a varying hue from the rest of your teeth, this is a sign of tooth decay.

 Cavities first reveal themselves as little white marks.
 Nevertheless, as they continue degrading teeth, they will pick up stains from foods and beverages.

-Pain when biting is not only the last of our signs of a cavity but another potential symptom of inflamed tooth pulp.
+Pain when biting is not only the last of our signs of a cavity but another potential symptom of an inflamed tooth pulp.
 This might indicate that the tooth pulp has died to infection and is not putting pressure on the root beneath.

 The root connects to the bone underneath that keeps your teeth in place.
 As a result, this can lead to substantial pain.
 Nevertheless, this could also serve as a sign that your tooth is cracked.
 No matter the cause, if you suffer from this issue, you require professional dental help immediately.